 Following Your Heart Can Mean Losing Your Mind

 Me changing my major would certainly have made it look like I had lost my mind.
 But it also would have been very smart.
-I probably could have avoided so much embarrassment and saved myself some much needed time OR I could’ve brought on even more embarrassment and discouraged myself even further.
+I probably could have avoided so much embarrassment and saved myself some much needed time OR I could’ve brought on, even more, embarrassment and discouraged myself even further.
 I suppose there’s a reason for everything.
 Perhaps my overdrawn education in Anthropology is preparing me for something greater along my path.
-In either case I’ve been able to educate myself on the subjects that interest me most, and I can now build on my continued education here on this blog.
+In either case, I’ve been able to educate myself on the subjects that interest me most, and I can now build on my continuing education here on this blog.

 So the moral of the story is to follow your heart no matter what.
 Do what you want to do in this limited lifespan and make the most of your decisions.
 They will set you free.